ccmak514/drowsiness-detection/README.md

 The annotation of the data is done on Roboflow.
 Upload the images downloaded from Kaggle to Roboflow and annotate the state of active and fatigued manually as follows:
 <img width="1107" alt="anotation" src="https://user-images.githubusercontent.com/101066418/230782340-a1cd920a-d85a-4d3b-a500-182c587d6402.png">

-After annotation, split the images into train, valid and test set and export the them in TensorFlow Object Detection format.
+After annotation, split the images into train, valid and test set and export them in TensorFlow Object Detection format.

 <img width="508" alt="ratio" src="https://user-images.githubusercontent.com/101066418/230782753-59a90920-86f1-4d0e-9c98-92bfc3774f55.png">